 Solution 4: Heat Soaking

-The chances of glass breakage from nickel sulphide can be considerably reduced by specifying Heat Soaked glass.
 The tempered glass is put into a kiln held at the temperature of 555 degrees for about 2 hours to detect any glass units that may have an NSI within them.
 During the process, any glass that may have an NSI breaks due to stress within the glass, which means the glass that survives the Heat Soak Testing (HST) has a much lower chance of having a nickel sulphide inclusion within it.

 Heat Soaked Glass should be specified for any panel of glass that is going to be inaccessible once construction is finished.
 This will reduce the chance that you will have to figure out how to replace it should breakage occur.
 In commercial projects, this is particularly recommended for any glazing on skyscraper buildings.

-Problem 5: Condensation on Glass
+Common Issues with Glass Specification 5: Condensation on Glass